bkulawska/flux-19/README.md

 ### Flux

 Flux is an open-source tool that enables GitOps workflows for Kubernetes.
-It works by synchronizing Kubernetes cluster state with a Git repository, making it easy to manage and automate deployments, rollbacks, and other changes to Kubernetes infrastructure.
+It works by synchronizing Kubernetes cluster state with a Git repository, making it easy to manage and automate deployments, rollbacks, and other changes to Kubernetes infrastructure<sup>[[2]](#2-httpsfluxcdiofluxconcepts)</sup>.

 With Flux, developers can declare their desired state in a Git repository, and Flux will ensure that the Kubernetes cluster matches that state.
 This means that infrastructure changes can be versioned, audited, and automated in a way that is scalable and reliable.